emberjs/rfcs/text/0000-glimmer-components.md

   `didUpdateAttrs` do _not_ have opposing bookends is inconsistent with this pattern.

+* Hooks that are used to update derived state, such as `didUpdate` and `didUpdateAttrs`, can be generally be replaced with tracked or computed properties that pull the required values as they are used, rather than eagerly as they are updated.
+This is more inline with Glimmer's pull-based change tracking system, and encourages better practices that are easier to optimize.

 * Hooks which are used to manipulate elements or the DOM in general can be removed in favor of element modifiers, which are discussed in detail in the next section.

-We can also encourage users to remove code which can be placed in tracked properties from hooks in general, lessening dependence on them, and gaining benefits from moving toward a pull-based model where computation happens as a side-effect of a property's use.
-Based on these considerations, we can reduce these hooks to one per major phase of the component's lifecycle: the `constructor`, `didUpdateArgs`, and `willDestroy`.
+Based on these considerations, we can reduce these hooks to just a setup and teardown method: `constructor` and `willDestroy`.

 #### `constructor`